DETAILED ACTION

 Regarding claim 9, Baek and Windisch disclose the light emitting diode of claim 8, Baek discloses further wherein the upper step coverage layer 31 (¶ 0052 - AlGaN) has a wider band gap than that of a barrier layer 30b (¶ 0067 – disclosing materials having a narrower band gap than AlGaN) of the upper active layer 30.

-Regarding claim 10, Baek (Figs. 1-2) and Windisch disclose the light emitting diode of claim 8, Baek discloses further wherein the upper active layer 30 includes a first well region (¶ 0065 – “first well layer portion”) disposed over a flat surface of the V-pit generation layer and a second well region (¶ 0065 – “second well layer portion) formed along an inclined surface of the V-pit 29v, and a well layer of the first well region includes a higher indium content than that of a well layer of the second well region (¶ 0065), and the second well region does not emit light (this limitation is considered functional language; Baek and Windisch disclose the structure as recited in the claim as currently drafted, thus the structure of the prior art inherently possess the functionally defined limitation of the claimed device).
+Regarding claim 10, Baek (Figs. 1-2) and Windisch disclose the light emitting diode of claim 8, Baek discloses further wherein the upper active layer 30 includes a first well region (¶ 0065 – “first well layer portion”) disposed over a flat surface of the V-pit generation layer and a second well region (¶ 0065 – “second well layer portion) formed along an inclined surface of the V-pit 29v, and a well layer of the first well region includes a higher indium content than that of a well layer of the second well region (¶ 0065), and indium content of the second well region causes the second well region not to emit light (this limitation is considered functional language; Baek and Windisch disclose the structure as recited in the claim as currently drafted, thus the structure of the prior art is presumed to possess the functionally defined limitation of the claimed device).
 MPEP § 2114 (I).

 Regarding claim 12, Baek and Windisch disclose the light emitting diode of claim 8, Baek (Fig. 1) discloses further wherein the upper step coverage layer 31 includes a region disposed over the flat surface of the V-pit generation layer and an inclined region formed on the inclined surface of the V-pit 29v along the V-pit (Fig. 1).